EnDiGi/Fake-Whatsapp/README.md

 - **Import & Export**.
 You can import and export chat via a JSON file

 ## Coming soon
 - **Automation**.
-The ability to set a message list and make your contacts write them on their own, maybe to record the screen and send videos top your friends
+The ability to set a message list and make your contacts write them on their own, maybe to record the screen and send videos to your friends